 Week One – Studying Values

-01 March 2018 – As ViC looks into methods for the investigation of values in software production – particularly from the developer perspective – we value Friedman’s work on values sensitive design (VSD), yet we find that Maio’s work may be more relevant to our current research objectives.
+01 March 2018 – As ViC looks into methods for the investigation of values in software production – particularly from the developer perspective – we value Friedman’s work on values sensitive design (VSD), yet we find Maio’s work more relevant to our current research objectives.

 - Maio, G.R., 2010.
 Mental representations of social values.
 In Advances in experimental social psychology (Vol. 42, pp. 1-43).
 Academic Press.

 - Friedman, B., Hendry, D.G. and Borning, A., 2017.
 A survey of value sensitive design methods.
 Foundations and Trends in Human–Computer Interaction, 11(2), pp.63-125.

 - The Common Cause Foundation handbook outlines how they put Schwartz’s values model to work.

 - Team ViC introductory publication: Ferrario, M.A., Simm, W., Forshaw, S., Gradinar, A., Smith, M.T. and Smith, I., 2016, May.
 Values-first SE: research principles in practice.
 In Proceedings of the 38th International Conference on Software Engineering Companion (ICSE ’16).
 ACM, New York, NY, USA, 553-562.
 DOI: https://doi.org/10.1145/2889160.2889219 [Authors’ copy]